 Choosing the right font is difficult.

 - It has to be easy to read at different focus levels of your map.
-It may look great when you are zoomed in to a close-up view, but if you look at the whole map, the font may have blurred all together, making it unreadable.
+It may look great when you are zoomed-in to a close-up view, but if you look at the whole document, the font may have blurred all together, making it unreadable.

-- It has to match the style of map you are creating.
-A sci-fi start map would not look good with gothic script labeling.
+- It has to match the style of the map you are creating.
+A sci-fi start map would not look good with gothic script labelling.

-- Choose the right color for your labels.
+- Choose the right colour for your labels.
 The text has to be visible to be of any use.
-If you run into a problem with clashing colors, there are some tricks or workarounds to fix it.
+If you run into a problem with clashing colours, there are some tricks or workarounds to fix it.